 Sanderson achieved this because he’s built an incredible portfolio of books and an army of raving fans.
 And he built this empire by developing the unconventional approach that works for him.

 Moral of the Story

 You don’t have to wake up at 5am and sacrifice family for professional accomplishments.
 You can be incredibly successful, have a family, and wake up whenever you want.
 You just have to develop an approach that works for you.
-This is what Intentional Life Design is about.
+This is what building an Intentional Life is about.

 - Raises a family